Bill Of Materials (BOM) And Types

 - Sales bill of materials

-Manufacturing bill of materials (MBOM)
+Manufacturing bill of materials (EBOM)

 The manufacturing bill of materials (MBOM) consists of a structured list of all sub-assemblies or items essential to produce a shippable finished product.
 In addition to presenting information on individual parts, it includes information on the parts needing processing before assembly.
 It also explains how the different components inter-relate within a product.